rhiannawilson/Blog-Page/README.md

-# Blogging-Page
+# Blog Page

-A page to blog
+A public blogging page for users to create their own blog posts

-# Blogging Page

-## Your Task
+## Description

-Here I have created a two-page website where users can input and view blog posts.
+This is a two-page website where users can input and view blog posts.
 It includes building a content form, dynamically rendering blog posts, and implementing a light/dark mode toggle.

-## User Story
+### User Story

     AS A marketing student,
     I WANT a personal blog
     SO THAT I can showcase my thoughts and experiences.

-## Acceptance Criteria
+### Acceptance Criteria

     GIVEN a personal blog
     WHEN I load the app,